dbaseqp/blog/_posts/2020-9-29-Hello World.md

 ---
 layout: post
-title: Hello World - baseq
+title: My Journey into Cybersecurity - A brief history of baseq
-excerpt: "An overview of my journey into cybersecurity, aka baseq."
+excerpt: "An overview of my journey into cybersecurity."
 categories: [personal]
 tags: [life]
 ---
 tldr; The pathway I took to get into cybersecurity.
+I started in high school and get really involved. *Engage, Google, break things.*
 ### The Beginning
 Ever since I was young, I've loved computers and technology.
 What initially hooked me onto technology was old generation gaming devices like the SNES, Nintendo 64, and GameBoy.
 Throughout my childhood, I played countless hours of assorted video games and developed a passion for games that united people across great distances and created a sense of community.
 Throughout middle school, I thought that I wanted to become a game developer to partake in that connecting of people.